 - Provide your intern(s) with the training, ongoing supervision, support, and feedback they need to be effective in their job.

-- Submit a monthly time sheet, detailing the student's hours worked, directly to Reed College’s student payroll office.
-Blank time slips will be provided once a FWS contract has been established.
+- Submit a bi-weekly time sheet, detailing the student's hours worked, directly to Reed College’s student payroll office.

 - Inform SEEDS of any hiring or firing decisions, and communicate about noteworthy successes or problems.